hhandika/hhandika-cv/README.md

 # hhandika.com

-A re-write version of my resume created using next.js
+A re-write version of my resume.
+I switched from static HTML, CSS, and Bootstrap to Next.Js and Tailwind framework.